 For a thorough examination, an AO can demand the books of accounts or certain documents.
 The aim is to verify that there is no disparity between income earned and tax paid.
 Thus, an AO analyses whether taxpayers have understated their income or overstated the losses.

 If there is a mismatch, an assessee can pay the extra amount or accept refunds.
 However, if taxpayers are dissatisfied with the assessment, they can appeal to higher authorities or apply for recitation under Section 154.

 This type of income tax assessment takes place only under circumstances in which a taxpayer fails to cooperate with the IT department.
 In these cases, an AO has to compute the tax liability of an assessee with the best judgement in mind, without dishonesty.

 Best judgement assessment takes place when:

 After hearing an assessee’s argument, an AO passes an order based on relevant documents and information known as best judgement assessment.

+Income escaping assessment is considered one of the most critical types of assessment in income tax.
 When an Assessing Officer believes that a taxpayer’s income has escaped assessment, he/she has the authority to order a reassessment.
-With sufficient reasons, an AO can reopen a case dating back to 3 years if the amount is more than Rs.
-1 lakh.
-That said, if an assessee conceals income of more than Rs.
-50 lakh (serious tax evasion), an AO can reopen a case as old as 10 years.
+With sufficient reasons, an AO can reopen a case dating back to 3 years if the amount is more than Rs.1 lakh.
+That said, if an assessee conceals income of more than Rs.50 lakh (tax evasion), an AO can reopen a case as old as 10 years.